37 Years Ago: Led Zeppelin Begin Recording ‘In Through the Out Door’

-But with Zep mastermind Jimmy Page mired in a nasty heroin addiction and other more mysterious afflictions (mostly rumors about his oft-publicized interest in the occult), and drummer John Bonham battling alcoholism, it was left to bassist and keyboardist John Paul Jones and singer Plant to pilot the battered old airship through the album’s sessions that started in May 1978.
+But with Zep mastermind Jimmy Page mired in a nasty heroin addiction and other more mysterious afflictions (mostly rumors about his oft-publicized interest in the occult), and drummer John Bonham battling alcoholism, it was left to bassist and keyboardist John Paul Jones and singer Plant to pilot the battered old airship through the album’s sessions.

 In the end, the album, which sat around for almost a year before finally arriving in stores in August 1979, embodied Zeppelin’s late-career swoon.
 They came in through the out door and out through the back door, as the band’s journey, which began with such prodigious sturm und drang, faded with a sob and a sigh.